 In game reserves

 • Game reserves are generally safe.
 Drive slowly and stick to the speed limit.
 Stay in your vehicle.
 Do not feed or touch any wild animal.
-Be careful of baboons and monkeys, especially around Cape Point and at picnic sites in the Kruger National Park.
+Be careful of baboons and monkeys, especially around Cape Point and at picnic sites in Kruger National Park.
 They have lost their fear of humans and will grab food from your hands if the opportunity presents itself.

 • Do not leave food or bags in an open vehicle.
 Do not leave valuables lying around.
 Before leaving your car, check that your car doors are locked.

-• In the Kruger Park, do not leave valuables in your bungalow while out on a game drive.
+• In Kruger Park, do not leave valuables in your bungalow while out on a game drive.
 Cleaning staff will have access to your room and your fridge.
 Occasionally something goes missing, so take care.

-• If you are driving yourself to the Kruger Park, avoid the Numbi entrance gate.
+• If you are driving yourself to Kruger Park, avoid the Numbi entrance gate.
 The road goes through a poor community and there have been a few security incidents on this road.

 • In Table Mountain National Park, avoid hiking alone on remote footpaths or hiking trails.
 Don't carry valuables with you on a hike.
 Always hike in a group and stick to the most popular tourist routes.